 For some people, digital nomadism becomes a new identity, a way of standing out, being special and superior to all the non-digital nomads who are blindly following a normal and mundane path in life.
 You get to say, “I’m a digital nomad”, and in this social media-driven age where being unique and interesting is what counts, this can feel very satisfying.
 So you cover your laptop with co-working space stickers to let the world know that you are part of a revolutionary trend.

 This superiority complex and self-obsession is what taints the term ‘digital nomad’.
 It helps explain why (in Chiang Mai, at least – the epicentre of the movement), there are so many Tim Ferris wannabes and supposed life coaches, self-help gurus and wellness experts, as well as misguided, idealistic millennials who think they’re entrepreneurs, ‘crushing it’ and going to ‘make it’.
 As the YouTuber Brett Dev emphasises, the reason so many digital nomads fail is that they try to do too many things at once (e.g. blogging, vlogging, coding, e-commerce, coaching and consulting) and don’t end up making much progress on anything.
+This is known as Shiny Object Syndrome.
 The most reliable path to success, as Brett points out, is to focus on one skill or business idea and hone it.
 Become an expert at what you do, so you don’t burn through your savings and have to return home.